Literacy Plan

 - Literacy encompasses listening, writing, reading, speaking, viewing, and is embedded throughout all learning.

-- The balanced instruction of reading includes phonemic awareness, phonics, fluency, vocabulary, and comprehension and is research-based.
+- Balanced instruction of reading includes phonemic awareness, phonics, fluency, vocabulary, and comprehension and is research-based.

 - Differentiated instruction is vital for all students to meet individual needs.